Last Update: Jul 24, 2025

 – CONS

-- Changing the drag factor can not be done easily within a workout.
+- Changing the drag factor cannot be done easily within a workout.

-Best Gaming Rower: Aviron Strong Series Rower
+Best Gaming Rower: Aviron Strong Rower

-Aviron Strong Series Rower
+Aviron Strong Rower

-The Aviron Strong Series Rower is loaded with games, entertainment, and competition to make rowing exciting in a novel way.
+The Aviron Strong Rower is loaded with games, entertainment, and competition to make rowing exciting in a novel way.

-A serious construction meets fun content on the Aviron Strong Series Rower.
+A serious construction meets fun content on the Aviron Strong Rower.
 Aviron offers premium subscription content you will not want to miss out on.
-The gaming style platform has tons of games.
+The subscription-based platform has tons of games.
 You can run from zombies, defend Santa from wolves, or exterminate enemy bugs.
 Aviron has it all.
-If you are feeling more competitive, you can race against professional athletes’ best efforts on the Aviron, take on computer-generated opponents designed to push you to your max, or compete against other Aviron users.
-The Aviron platform is fun and social.

 What Aviron has to offer does not stop there.
 The Aviron Strong Rower has dual air and magnetic resistance, delivering the best of both.
 It is quieter than a traditional air rower but more powerful than many other magnetic rowers.
 This combo unlocks unlimited training potential, so you can row for short, powerful intervals or settle in for an endurance row.
-The Aviron Strong comes with fantastic features, but it can also be upgraded for even more comfort.
-The optional Cloud Seat is super soft and great for users prone to saddle soreness.
-The lumbar support kit can be retrofitted to the Strong Rower for users with back pain.
-I find the Aviron Strong Rower to be comfortable as is, but I appreciate the upgrades for those who need them.

 + PROS

-- The weight limit is 507 lbs, and the height limit is approximately 6’ 8”.
+- 507-lb weight limit and 6’8” height limit

 – CONS